ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getMigrationStates*

-Retrieves the migration state of all defined user settings keys, indicating whether each key requires migration.
-This API is essential for identifying settings that need to be transitioned from their previous ownership to the UserSettings interface, ensuring data consistency and validity during migration or first-time installation.
+Provides a comprehensive overview of the current states of various system components or services, such as their activation, suspension, or hibernation status.
+This API is essential for monitoring and managing the operational states of services, ensuring smooth transitions and system stability during updates or migrations.

 ### Related Functions
-[getMigrationState](#getMigrationState) : Retrieves the migration state for a specific user settings key.
+[getMigrationState](#getMigrationState) : Retrieves the state of a specific service or component.

 ### Events